-How we handle your homeowners or condominium association in Occoquan
+How we deal with your homeowners or condominium association in Occoquan

 We require that the tenant abide by all community and association covenants.
-To assist us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To guide us in this endeavor, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to turn in the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-- Before you lease out your investment in Occoquan
+- Before you lease out your rental in Occoquan

 - Collections and evictions